Windows Guides Feed

 5 things you should know about MSE.

-If you are experiencing problems with the stable release of MSE, you can use the Fix MSE Utility, which will reset all registry settings to their default values (which should restore order to your copy of MSE.)
+If you are experiencing problems with MSE, you can use the Fix MSE Utility, which will reset all registry settings to their default values.

 Update MSE with Windows Update Disabled